-Who doesn’t like a good night’s sleep?
-Seems like a no-brainer when you can absolutely feel the difference if you don’t sleep well.
-But did you know sleep directly affects your mental and physical health, daytime energy, productivity, emotions, and even your weight?
-This means getting the best sleep you possibly can is important—and it isn’t hard to do!
+Sleep directly affects your mental and physical health, daytime energy, productivity, emotions, and even your weight.
+This means getting the best sleep you possibly can is important!
 Here are a few simple but crucial changes you can make to your daily routine to help you get a better night’s sleep.

 Keep a consistent sleep schedule.

+Waking up and going to sleep at the same time every day helps your body’s internal clock to adjust and optimize the quality of your sleep.
+You know this is happening when you’re able to wake up without the help of an alarm.
 We know it’s easy to sleep in on weekends, but it makes it harder for your body to adjust when your weekday sleep schedule is very different!
 If you need to make up for lost sleep during the weekend, try taking a daytime nap instead that’s no longer than 20 minutes.

 Make yourself comfortable.